 Corroborating our previous conclusion based on GWTC-2, we find that the BH population is typically described by small spins.
-Predictions for BH spin magnitudes vary depending on the assumptions about stellar winds and their metallicity dependence, tides, and are particularly sensitive to the efficiency of angular momentum transport within the progenitor star [186, 187].
+Predictions for BH spin magnitudes vary depending on the assumptions about stellar winds and their metallicity dependence, tides, and are particularly sensitive to the efficiency of angular momentum transport within the progenitor star [188, 189].
 If the stellar core remains strongly coupled to the outer envelope during the stellar expansion off the main sequence, then a significant amount of spin can be carried from the core to the envelope.
 In this case, a BH formed from stellar collapse may be born with nearly zero spins.
 For formation in isolated binaries, this implies that the firstborn BH will essentially be a Schwarzschild black hole.
-The second-born BH can still form with significant spin as tidal interactions may realign and increase the spin of its stellar progenitor in between the two supernova explosions [281, 282].
-If the binary undergoes chemically homogeneous evolution [283, 284], its components may both be tidally spun up to near break-up velocity, and keep this rotation rate throughout main sequence evolution, evolving into BHs with large and aligned spins.
-Black holes that form during the QCD phase transition in the early Universe will all have essentially zero natal spins [285, 286].
-However, a significant spin can be attained through subsequent gas accretion [261].
-Finally, if BBHs are formed or migrate within the accretion disk of a supermassive BH, they can accrete from the surrounding gaseous environment and spin up [266].
+The second-born BH can still form with significant spin as tidal interactions may realign and increase the spin of its stellar progenitor in between the two supernova explosions [283, 284].
+If the binary undergoes chemically homogeneous evolution [285, 286], its components may both be tidally spun up to near break-up velocity, and keep this rotation rate throughout main sequence evolution, evolving into BHs with large and aligned spins.
+Black holes that form during the QCD phase transition in the early Universe will all have essentially zero natal spins [287, 288].
+However, a significant spin can be attained through subsequent gas accretion [263].
+Finally, if BBHs are formed or migrate within the accretion disk of a supermassive BH, they can accrete from the surrounding gaseous environment and spin up [268].

-We observe evidence for an increase in spin magnitude for systems with higher masses [206, 287, 288] and more unequal mass ratios [194].
-Current stellar evolution models suggest that larger BH masses should correlate with smaller spins because larger BHs originate from more massive stars which undergo more extensive mass loss, carrying away most of the angular momentum and producing BHs with small spins [173, 184, 281].
-A consequence of this should be either a decrease in spin magnitude (and $\chi{\rm eff}$) with mass above $\sim 20 M{\odot}$ or no correlation, where the predicted trend depends on the specific stellar evolution models adopted [173, 184].
+We observe neither evidence for nor against an increase in spin magnitude for systems with higher masses [208, 289, 290] and more unequal mass ratios [196].
+Current stellar evolution models suggest that larger BH masses should correlate with smaller spins because larger BHs originate from more massive stars which undergo more extensive mass loss, carrying away most of the angular momentum and producing BHs with small spins [175, 186, 283].
+A consequence of this should be either a decrease in spin magnitude (and χ{eff}) with mass above $\sim~20 M{\odot}$ or no correlation, where the predicted trend depends on the specific stellar evolution models adopted [175, 186].
 Predictions remain uncertain and are strongly dependent on modeling assumptions about the angular momentum transport within the star, spin dissipation during the supernova and the treatment of binary interaction prior to BH formation.
-The observed increase in spin magnitude with mass might suggest a hierarchical formation scenario.
+If future observations identify such a trend, then an increase in spin magnitude with mass might suggest a hierarchical formation scenario.
 However, as mentioned above, this scenario seems currently at odds with the fact that binaries with more unequal mass ratios and massive components exhibit preferentially positive χ{eff} .